 The College keeps personal data as long as is necessary for the particular purpose or purposes for which it is held.
 Our information is held in accordance with our Retention, Review and Disposal schedule.
 When an individual provides us with their information, our updated service specific privacy notices will state how long we plan to keep that specific type of data for.

 The College may monitor or record and retain telephone calls, texts, emails and other electronic communications to and from the College in order to deter, prevent and detect inappropriate or criminal activity, to ensure security, and to assist the purposes described under section 1 above.

-Any individual with concerns over the way the College handles their personal data may contact our Data Protection Officer as below:
+To exercise any of the rights under section 9 above relating to personal data being held by the College, a request should be made using the details below.
+Any individual with concerns over the way the College handles their personal data may also contact our Data Protection Officer using the details below: